AveryChiu64/AveryChiu64/README.md

+## About Me:

 👋 Hey there!
 I'm Avery, CTO of Symphonic Labs, leading the charge in building a groundbreaking wearable silent speech device.

-🔗 Our website is here [Symphonic Labs](https://symphoniclabs.ca/):

-## About Me:

 🔬 UWaterloo 24' Mechatronics Engineering